 There is also a strange claim that Rydderch Hael ‘gave’ the land to the Carruthers as a gift.
 This is quite simply not supported by any evidence, historical facts nor any level of common sense.

 Simplistically, the land of Carruthers was named after the area around where the fort of Caer Ruthers lay.
 Carruthers therefore existed only after the fort was built and the land was subsequently named after it.
-The family name, taken from that land, is recorded as first appearing as a surname in the early 1200’s.
+The family name taken from that land, is recorded as first appearing as a surname in the early 1200’s.
 Surnames in Scotland were intially used by landowner ie ‘of Carruthers’ in the 12th and 13th centuries.
 Until then the ‘name’ of the family never existed.

-Secondly, the lands of Carruthers, were lived on by the descendants of the Selgovae, whose lands it seemed had always belonged to them.
+Secondly, the lands of Carruthers, were lived on by the descendants of the Selgovae whose lands it seemed had always belonged to them.
 This was before, during and after the reign of Rydderch Hael.

-Accepting that the kings of Strathclyde had their seat in Dumbarton, near Glasgow, it seems that Rydderch Hael may not have actually been associated with ‘Carruthers/Caer Ruthers’ at all.
-The fact that Rydderch was not an uncommon name in the Cumbric dialect, it is more than feasible that the fort belonged to someone less prominent in the legendary and historical scheme of things and from a much earlier time.
+Accepting that the kings of Strathclyde had their seat in Dumbarton, near Glasgow, it seems that Rydderch Hael may not have actually been associated with ‘Carruthers/Caer Ruthers’ at all and all the evidence supports this. Â The fact that Rydderch was not an uncommon name in the Cumbric dialect, it is more likely, and in fact accepted that the fort belonged to someone less prominent in the legendary and historical scheme of things and from a much earlier time.

 Best wishes for the Easter season.